teddyjesus/predictingSongGenre/README.md

 ![](finalDecisionTree.png)

-Precision and recall scores can be found in *predictingSongGenre.ipynb*.
+Precision and recall scores can be found in *Tree.ipynb*.
 In particular, the model performs poorly in correctly predicting country music.

+Note to self: PyDotPlus and GraphViz visualize the decision trees.
+GraphViz must be added to the computer's PATH environment variable, or else Python will return the error: "GraphViz's executables not found."